 ‘Guten tag,’ he said in what sounded like a German accent.
 ‘Can I help you gentlemen?’

 ‘Dr Shoal?’ asked Cap.

-‘Hello, Dr Shoal, we’d like to talk to you about one of your experiments,’ Suds said before Cap could scare the poor man.
+‘Hello, Dr Shoal, we’d like to talk to you about your experiments,’ Suds said before Cap could scare the poor man.

 ‘Oh, zen please, come in,’ the man said with a smile.